sahilng/codespace/README.md

 # codespace
-A blank repository to use as an empty codespace
+A sample repository to use as a node server codespace